 - People who are sensitive to or allergic to conventional anesthetics.

 - Patients susceptible to gagging.

-- If you are highly phobic and want no memory of your dental appointment
+- If you are highly phobic and want no memory of your dental appointment.

 Conscious Dental Sedation using Oral “Pill” Sedation

-Oral conscious sedation is one of the newest methods of anxiety control in dentistry.
+Oral conscious sedation is one of the newest methods of anxiety control in sedation dentistry.
 Sedatives delivered in pill form produce a very relaxed state in most patients.
 Recent pharmacological developments have given dentistry oral drugs which produce deep relaxation while remaining very safe.
 This was impossible as recently as ten years ago.
-Many United States dentists practice oral sedation today, though with widely varying levels of expertise.
+Many United States sedation dentistry practice oral sedation today, though with widely varying levels of expertise.

 The first tablet is taken an hour before your scheduled appointment, and the second is given in the office an hour before the actual treatment starts.
 Sometimes several pills are given, depending on circumstances.
 If you are comfortable at this point, additional doses may or may not be given, depending both on your doctor’s training and the state where you are being treated.